A Saint in New Jersey?

 The first half of the beatification process is the acceptance of the Positio Super Virtutibus (Her heroic virtues and holiness).
 This has been approved by the theologians and ordinaries (Bishops and Cardinals).
 Her name was submitted to the prefect of the Congregation of Saints who then gave her name to Pope Benedict XVI.

-On May 10, 2012, Pope Benedict XVI decreed that Sister Miriam Teresa Damjanovich, SC, was of heroic virtue and can now be called Venerable.
+On May 10, 2012, Pope Benedict XVI decreed that Sister Miriam Teresa Demjanovich, SC, was of heroic virtue and can now be called Venerable.

 The second part of the beatification process, the Positio Super Miro (a miraculous cure) can only be considered after the acceptance of the Positio Super Virtutibus.

-- How can I assist in bringing about a successful conclusion?
+- How can I assist in bringing about her canonization?

 Become a member of the Sister Miriam Teresa League of Prayer and share in the Spiritual Benefits of Membership.